Our Impact

 The Need is Apparent

-3rd grade reading proficiency is the most important predictor of high school graduation and career success
+3rd grade reading proficiency is the most important predictor of high school graduation and career success.

 Read and Feed partners with local, Wake County schools to identify children at risk and below reading level.
 Once those children are identified, Read and Feed travels to the children’s neighborhoods to make participating easy.

 At the end of each session, the children select three books to keep to build their home library.
+There were 31,834 books provided for children during programs and book distributions in 2025.

 Read and Feed is a nurturing program.
 We feed their hunger to learn, build their self-esteem and fill their hearts.